Saved (musical): Productions

 Saved premiered at Playwrights Horizons on June 3, 2008, and closed on June 22, 2008.
 Directed by Gary Griffin, the cast featured Celia Keenan-Bolger (Mary), John Dossett (Pastor Skip), and Julia Murney (Lillian).
 The choreography was by Sergio Trujillo, costumes by Jess Goldstein, lighting by Donald Holder, and sets by Scott Pask.

-The Time Out New York magazine article noted that Saved "runs on teen power — its cast features 13 young characters rocking out against two adult authority figures."
+Time Out New York noted that Saved "runs on teen power — its cast features 13 young characters rocking out against two adult authority figures."

+In 2009, Broadway In Chicago produced two workshops of '’Saved’’ directed by Gary Griffin.
+The cast was led by Northwestern University’s Laura Huizenga as Mary and featured other Chicago talent including Heidi Kettenring, Emily Thompson, Justin Berkobien, Jess Godwin, James Rank, Andrea Hochkeppel, and Jason Heymann.

 The musical was produced by Kansas City Repertory, in Kansas City, Missouri, in September and October 2010, and directed by Griffin.

 "The show's original creative team believed the show needed another opportunity to further its development.
 According to Griffin, Saved' is like many other successful musicals that do not reach their full potential in their first production.
 I believe we were only able to get a good first draft in New York, and it would be a shame to stop when we were just discovering the musical's strengths.'"
 The cast featured Sarah Gervais, Graham Rowat and Nick Spangler.
 The writers have continued to develop the musical, according to Playbill.